Administration (PDF, 152kb, 24 pages)

 The plan should have specific data improvement measures, which can be monitored and tracked.
 The plan should also have a defined end date within a reasonable timeframe with a view to having complete and accurate data.

-As well as ensuring members’ records are complete and accurate, you will also need to put controls in place to ensure the security of member data, both to ensure that you meet your obligations to guard against fraud, and those under the Data Protection Act (which is due to be replaced by the General Data Protection Regulation).
+As well as ensuring members’ records are complete and accurate, you will also need to put controls in place to ensure the security of member data, both to ensure that you meet your obligations to guard against fraud, and those under the Data Protection Act, which is due to be replaced by the General Data Protection Regulation (GDPR) on 25 May 2018.
 This includes considerations relevant to the use of social media.

 You should work with your administrators to ensure that the right controls are in place.
 For example, these may include: